1. We would like to participate. What do we need to do?

 1. What is an automated checkout process look like?

-The following figure illustrates a typical snapshot of the desired automated checkout process.
+The following figure illustrates a snapshot of our testing videos mimicking an automated checkout process.